Compare Rates and Save on Health Insurance

 In addition, MoneyGeek has in-depth resources for finding the best Medicare Advantage and Medicare Supplement plans in Illinois.

-Medicaid, another federal program, provides health coverage to low-income individuals, as determined by the state.
-Individuals in Illinois who earn less than 138% of the federal poverty level are eligible for this public health insurance plan.
-Medicaid is an affordable health insurance alternative that can cover the majority, if not all, eligible medical expenses.
+Medicaid, another federal program, provides health coverage to individuals with low income.
+Illinois individuals earning less than 138% of the federal poverty level are eligible for this public health insurance plan.
+Medicaid is an affordable health insurance alternative that can cover the majority if not all, eligible medical expenses.